aspose-font/Aspose.Font-Documentation/net/developer-guide/using-glyph-objects/_index.md

 The interface *IGlyphAccessor* is implemented by any class, derived from the base *Font* class and it's accessible by the [*IFont.GlyphAccessor*](https://reference.aspose.com/font/net/aspose.font/ifont/glyphaccessor/) property.

 Interface *IGlyphAccessor* defines the method [GetGlyphById()](https://reference.aspose.com/font/net/aspose.font/font/getglyphbyid/).
 Use this method to get the glyph for *GlyphId* passed.

+The example of how to use the *GetGlyphById* method to get GlyphId and the corresponding glyph is included in the example from the [*The functionality provided by the Glyph object*](http://localhost:1313/font/net/developer-guide/using-glyph-objects/#glyph-object) chapter.

 The next 2 methods of this interface are designed to get glyph identifiers:
 - If you need to get a glyph identifier for every character in some text string, you can use the method [*GetGlyphsForText()*](https://reference.aspose.com/font/net/aspose.font/font/getglyphsfortext/#getglyphsfortext).